MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-meeting-rooms.md

 At Microsoft, flexible work guidelines prioritize giving employees agility when choosing where to work and when.
 This fundamental shift in policy has made Microsoft rethink the evolution of meeting spaces and technology.

-Research has shown that all remote meetings during the pandemic have had a number of benefits—particularly around increased feelings of equity and inclusion.
+Research has shown that all remote meetings during the pandemic have had many benefits—particularly around increased feelings of equity and inclusion.
 As companies think about returning in a hybrid setting, with remote and in-person collaboration happening simultaneously, Microsoft sought to create meeting spaces that better support the company’s flexible work policies while maintaining a level playing field for all participants through room design and technology.

 Let’s start with a standard medium-sized conference room that would traditionally seat about 8-12 people.